amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Guides/Engineering/Staff-Engineering/index.md

 !!! note
     Given that staff engineers can work across any team, delivery teams should be aware that the staff engineer joining them to provide support may not be very familiar with their ways of working.
 Estimation is likely to be a particular challenge, as different groups of people will develop different shared subjective scales.

+    This makes it especially important for teams to document their working practices.

 ## Working with Staff Engineers

 This section is particularly aimed at anyone who wants to get some support from a staff engineer, including: